 Holey Moley, do you see that bread structure?

-I whipped up some honey butter and let me tell you, half this loaf was gone before you could say Jack Robinson!!
+I whipped up some sweet butter (date honey + vegan butter/margarine) and let me tell you, half this loaf was gone before you could say Jack Robinson!!

 Here’s the other loaf I made with Linseeds…pretty huh?

 - 3 cups AP or bread flour, more for dusting

 - 1¼ teaspoons salt

 - Cornmeal or wheat bran as needed